Last updated: June 19, 2026

 Switch to the Groups tab to aggregate errors by exception.message or url.path.

-This immediately shows you which errors are most frequent and on which pages they concentrate — making it straightforward to prioritise what to fix first.
+This immediately shows you which errors are most frequent and on which pages they concentrate — making it straightforward to prioritize what to fix first.

 Use the Event Sidebar